confluentinc/examples/cloud-etl/docs/index.rst

 Data Flow
 ---------

-The data set is a stream of log messages, which in this demo is mock data captured in :devx-examples:`eventlogs.json|cloud-etl/eventlogs.json`.
+The data set is a stream of log messages, which in this example is mock data captured in :devx-examples:`eventlogs.json|cloud-etl/eventlogs.json`.
 It resembles this:

 .. sourcecode:: bash